Aluminum Anodizing Services for CNC Machined Parts

 Aluminum Anodizing FAQs

-Type II is mainly used for decorative and general applications, while Type III (hard anodizing) provides thicker coatings and superior wear resistance for industrial use.
+Type II anodizing is commonly used for decorative finishes, colors, and general corrosion resistance.
+Type III hard anodizing creates a thicker and harder coating, making it better for wear-resistant industrial parts.